A. Your Rights Under the CCPA & CPRA

 1. Opting Out of Email Communications Sent Directly to You by Us:

 All email offers for goods and services sent to you by us include an opportunity to opt-out from receiving future communications from us about our services.
 Simply follow the “Opt Out” instructions included in the email message.

 If you wish to no longer receive any emails from us, send an email the subject heading “REMOVE ME” to: email@example.com.
 Be sure that the email list from which you wish to be removed is a list maintained by us.
 We cannot remove you from any list that we do not maintain.

 We will acknowledge receipt of your opt-out request within ten (10) days of submission.
-Your opt-out request will be processed as soon as possible, but we may take up to forty-five (45) days to respond as to the outcome of your request.
+Your opt-out request will be processed as soon as possible, with most being fully processed within fifteen (15) days.
+However, we may take up to forty-five (45) days to respond as to the outcome of your request.

 We will take reasonable precautions to confirm your identity before we opt-out your information.
 If you are a third-party attempting to opt-out another person, you must provide evidence of legally sufficient authorization before we will opt the other person out.

-If you choose to opt out of our consumer database(s), we will stop licensing to or sharing your information with any of our clients.
-Please understand that opting out of our databases:
+If you choose to opt out of our consumer database(s), we will stop licensing to or sharing your personal data with any of our clients.
+Your personal data will no longer be sold, used by us our our clients for targeted advertising or profiling.
+This opt-out is permanent and does not need to be renewed Please understand that opting out of our databases: